AmitB30/cmr-haste/README.md

+# cmr-haste
-# Automated Analysis of ECGI-CMR Iages Using Deep Learning
+Automated Analysis of ECGI-CMR Iages Using Deep Learning